motz9/se_project_todo-app/README.md

 # My Activity Tracker

-This is a todo app that lets you add and delete items that you may need to get done.
+This is an activity tracker that will keep you on track for your goals.
 You can also set a due date so you can stay on track.

 ## Functionality